-- i.
-Development shall complement and be well integrated with neighbouring properties in the immediate locality in terms of scale, density, massing, separation, layout, materials and access; - ii.
+- Development shall complement and be well integrated with neighbouring properties in the immediate locality in terms of scale, density, massing, separation, layout, materials and access; - ii.
 Architectural design shall reflect high quality local design references in both the natural and built environment and reflect and reinforce local distinctiveness; - iii.
 The height of new buildings shall be in keeping with neighbouring properties and roofscapes shall be well articulated to avoid bulky, featureless appearance.
 Proposals shall demonstrate how heights of development will not be over-bearing or dominant in the existing street scene; - iv.
 Strong building lines shall be respected and soft landscaped front gardens and landscaped front boundaries should be retained or enhanced; - v.
 Development shall seek to retain existing mature hedging and established trees and to enhance landscaping to provide for biodiversity.
 Any existing mature trees or hedging that are unavoidably removed should be replaced elsewhere on the site; - vi.
 Development shall consider and where possible retain or enhance views both within settlements and out towards the countryside and proposals shall explain how this is achieved; - vii.
 Development affecting the transitional edges between a settlement and countryside shall be softened by landscaping to complement the character of the adjacent or surrounding countryside; - viii.
 Parking on development sites shall be well integrated so as not to dominate the public realm and shall adhere to Hart District Council's adopted parking standard or guidelines; - ix.
 Development which affects any heritage asset shall respect the significance of the asset and shall demonstrate how local distinctiveness is reinforced; - x.
-Development shall be designed to incorporate appropriate energy saving measures; and - xi.
+The open space assessments in the ONWCAA shall be used to inform the impact that proposed development would have on the rural character of the O&NW&BC CAs and their setting.
+This includes the impact on any views into or out of the conservation areas that contribute to their character; - xi.
+Development shall be designed to incorporate appropriate energy saving measures; and xii.
 Development shall integrate wherever possible with existing pathways and cycleways and should not restrict transit for cyclists or pedestrians, including those with limited mobility.

 3.33 This policy establishes important design principles for all new development across the Parish.
-The Hart District Council Urban Characterisation and Density Study 2010, and the Odiham Village Design Statement adopted by Hart District Council in 2008 and the three Conservation Area appraisals recognise and describe the distinct character of different parts of the Parish and its valued features.
+National level design quidance is provided in the 'Building for a Healthy Life' (2020) assessment framework and the National Design Guide (2021).
+More locally, the Hart District Council Urban Characterisation and Density Study 2010, the Odiham Village Design Statement adopted by Hart District Council in 2008, the Basingstoke Canal Conservation Area: Character Area and Management Proposals (2009) and the Odiham and North Warnborough Conservation Area Appraisal (2022) recognise and describe the distinct character of different parts of the Parish and its valued features.
 These documents provide an invaluable reference in understanding the local design context of different parts of the Parish.